Drywall Finisher Jobs in Philadelphia: The Best Jobs Currently Hiring

 Duties:

-Skilled for hand filling process and machine tool procedures.
+• Skilled in hand-filling processes and machine tool procedures.

-must be knowledgeable about all facets of the craft, including tools, supplies, methods and job site environmental conditions.
+• Must know all facets of the craft, including tools, supplies, methods, and job site environmental conditions.

 Requirements:

-must have the minimal acceptable level of education required by the industry,
+• Must have the minimally acceptable level of education required by the industry,

-recognised certificate of trade qualification, any necessary certificates of apprenticeship, and completion of an approved training programme.
+• Recognized certificate of trade qualification, necessary apprenticeship certificates, and completion of an approved training program.

 Drywall Repair